-Ian Hartitz brings close calls and overthrows that almost became touchdowns.
+Ian Hartitz breaks down close calls and overthrows that almost became touchdowns among other beyond-the-box-score, near-miss events.
 It's the Week 11 Sheesh Report, presented by Mike's Hard Lemonade.

 Week 11 has come and gone.
 We saw 14 NFL games that brought joy, laughs, and tears to football fans and, of course, fantasy football faithful.